PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 ## Creating the Score Event

 The first thing you need to do is create an Event that will push the player’s score to the Leaderboard.
-If you need a reminder on how to create Events, check out the previous tutorial [here](/Getting Started/Using Cloud Code/README.md).
+If you need a reminder on how to create Events, check out the tutorial [here](/Getting Started/Using Cloud Code/README.md).
 For this tutorial, your new Event needs one attribute, which will be the score, and you can call the Event something like *Submit Score*.
 You can see the options for creating an Event are as follows:

 *   *Short Code* – This field is the reference by which you will call the Event, these are always unique.
 *   *Name* – This field is used when representing the Event in Test Harness as well as in Cloud Code.